T

 cafe

-A historic patisserie in the Castle District, serving traditional Hungarian cakes and pastries since 1827.
-It's a charming spot for a coffee and a sweet treat.
+A historic coffee house in the Castle District, famous for its traditional cakes and pastries.
+It's a charming spot to enjoy a coffee and a sweet treat.

 • Try the Dobos torte or the Eszterházy torte.